weather-eye/weathereye.org/README.md

 `Status:` Not yet available\
 `Powered by:` ---

-The tools component is unique to WeatherEye and provides migration, backup, audit
+The tools component is unique to WeatherEye and will provide migration, backup, security and other additions that may not be present in the individual solutions.

-A set of tools, unique to WeatherEye, to better manage the integrated set of applications, including tools to correctly update (migrate) database schema updates, backup, secure and audit the database

 ### Desktop